JornWildt/Mason/Documentation/Mason-draft-2.md

 A Mason document is constructed by taking a "classic" JSON object and then merging hypermedia elements and other Mason features into it.
 Mason properties are prefixed with `@` to avoid collisions with existing property names.

-A Mason document consists of these types of elements:
+A Mason document consists of the following types of elements:

   * Core bussiness data (such as the title of an item, identifiers and so on).